ibexa/documentation-developer/docs/content_management/content_model.md

 System Content Types are by default used for the File Uploads and removing them will cause errors.

-If you decide to remove a `file` or `image` Content Type, or change their identifiers you will need to change the configuration, so it reflects the available Content Types.
+If you decide to remove a `file` or `image` Content Type, or change their identifiers, you will need to change the configuration, so it reflects the available Content Types.

 Example configuration: